yegor256/blog/_posts/2014/apr/2014-04-15-github-guidelines.md

 [Don't expect]({% pst 2015/feb/2015-02-16-it-is-not-a-school %})
 anyone to help you.
 Your only source of help is the source code itself.
-If the code doesn't explain everything  you need to know&mdash;it is a bug, which must be reported.
+If the code doesn't explain everything  you need to know---it is a bug, which must be reported.

 ## 4. Commit and Push